TheMuffinManRL/holbertonschool-shell/basics/README.md

 10-back script - changes the working directory to the previous one 11-lists script - lists all files(including hidden) in the current, parent, and /boot directories in that order

+12-file_type script - prints the type of the file iamafile in the /tmp/ directory